quangctkm9207/quangctkm9207.github.io/about.md

 title: About
 ---
 # About
-My name is Nguyen Van Quang and I was born in a peaceful village in Vietnam.
-Currently, I am working and living in Kyoto, Japan.
+I am Quang, a young and professional developer, who was born in a Vietnamese peaceful village but currently working in Kyoto, Japan.

 What I am passionate are software development, design, and entrepreneur.
 Mobile development, however, is taken as my main focus.